Market Loves A Government That Shares Corporate Interests - Cramer's Mad Money (1/4/17)

 Off the charts

 The market has been rallying and Cramer wanted to find out if the rally has legs to continue.
-He went to the charts with the help of technician Mark Sebastian to know the technical view.
+He went to the charts with the help of technician Mark Sebastian to find out the technical view.

 "When everybody's bullish, it means there is no one left to buy.
 A healthy rally needs plenty of bears who can be persuaded to change their minds," said Cramer.
 The first red flag that Cramer saw was the Weekly Investors Intelligence survey of bullish and bearish newsletter writers.
 There were 60.2% bulls, 18.4% bears and 21.4% expecting a correction.
 Historically, more than 60% bulls means the market is about to top out.

 The VIX calculated the fear gauge of the market and currently it is trading at a low of 12.
-VIX moves in the opposite direction of the market.
-Sebastian also noted that VIX behavior was very normal in the wake of Donald Trump's victory and it went lower as S&P went higher.
-However, VIX spiked 14% in the last week going into the long weekend even when the market was down by 1% only.
+VIX moves in the opposite direction to the market.
+Sebastian also noted that VIX behavior was very normal in the wake of Donald Trump's victory and it went lower as the S&P went higher.
+However, VIX spiked 14% in the last week going into the long weekend even when the market was down by only 1%.
 This is a quiet period for stocks so he was concerned about the spike in VIX.

-On Tuesday, market went up and VIX fell which is a sign of normalcy.
+On Tuesday, the market went up and VIX fell which is a sign of normalcy.
 "Rather than being a genuine sign that we should be worried, it was more a factor of low volume, combined with some tax-loss selling and the fear of a New Year's terror event," said Cramer.

-Sebastian thinks the market is poised to head higher while Investors Intelligence survey says otherwise.
+Sebastian thinks the market is poised to head higher while the Investors Intelligence survey says otherwise.
 Cramer anticipates that a major reversal will not occur without a negative catalyst.

 Energy Sector

-Something bizarre happened on Tuesday; the crude went down but the oil and gas stocks went up.
-This hasn't happen many times in 2016.
-The decoupling of oil and stocks is rare and could be a possibility under President elect Trump.
+Something bizarre happened on Tuesday; crude went down but the oil and gas stocks went up.
+This hasn't happened many times in 2016.
+The decoupling of oil and stocks is rare and could be a possibility under President-elect Trump.
 "Don't let the analysts talk you out of oil stocks or natural gas stocks.
 This regime wants oil and gas companies to make more money, so I think they will," said Cramer.

-The decoupling is attributed to oil companies cutting costs, OPEC agreement, mergers and acquisitions in oil patch and analysts downgrading stocks.
+The decoupling is attributed to oil companies cutting costs, OPEC agreement, mergers and acquisitions in the oil patch and analysts downgrading stocks.
 "Analysts who downgrade these stocks simply aren't taking into account what a pro-fossil fuel president can bring to the oil and gas party," he added.

 Trump can also rein in the Environmental Protection Agency, which has been tough on the safest drillers too.
 He can speed up pipelines to make them a cheaper and safer alternative to trucks and trains.

 Rex Tillerson was nominated for secretary of state and he has divested and cashed out his holdings.
 Cramer thinks he will do a good job promoting US business overseas, especially the business of oil.
-"Republican presidents tend to be very oil-friendly, but Trump has taken this to a whole new level, and he hasn't even been sworn in yet!," said Cramer.
+"Republican presidents tend to be very oil-friendly, but Trump has taken this to a whole new level, and he hasn't even been sworn in yet!" said Cramer.

 The decoupling of oil and gas stocks from the price of crude will send energy stocks higher.